 Once having arrived at West Potomac Park, several friends of Al Sharpton addressed the crowd.
 NAACP President Cornell William Brooks boosted the morale this way: “We will march until hell freezes over, and when it does, we will march on ice.”
 Also speaking were family members of Eric Garner, Trayvon Martin and Walter Scott, each a black male who died in a confrontation with white cops or (in Martin’s case) neighborhood patrol volunteer.
 As I explained in detail in earlier NLPC articles, none of these recent incidents qualified as a murder despite furious calls by Sharpton and his supporters for prosecution and conviction.
 Indeed, Martin and Scott were attackers, not targets.
 Gwen Carr, mother of Eric Garner, an obese black male in his 40s who died in July 2014 shortly following his arrest by NYPD officers in Staten Island, N.Y., said, “When we leave here we have work to do.”
 Sybrina Fulton, mother of Florida high school student Trayvon Martin, shot to death in February 2012 while beating a neighborhood patrol volunteer, George Zimmerman, also weighed in, exhorting marchers to “stand up and make a difference in your community.”
 Other groups present included the National Council of La Raza, the NAACP, Phi Beta Sigma, the National Urban League and the LGBT (i.e., lesbian, gay, bisexual and transgendered) rights group, the Human Rights Campaign.
 Members of Congress listed as attendees were Reps.
 Sheila Jackson Lee, D-Tex., and Brenda Lawrence, D-Mich., and Sens.
 Jeff Merkley, D-Ore., and Kirsten Gillibrand, D-N.Y.

 Needless to say, the maestro, Al Sharpton, also spoke.
 In his speech, Reverend Al made clear that he was aiming for the legislative branch.
-“We come not to appeal to Donald Trump because he’s made it clear what his policies are what his nominations are,” he said.
-“We come to say to the Democrats in the Senate and in the House and to the moderate Republicans to ‘Get some backbone.
-Get some guts.’
-We didn’t send you down here to be weak-kneed.”
+“We come not to appeal to Donald Trump because he’s made it clear what his policies are and what his nominations are,” he said.
+“We come to say to the Democrats in the Senate and in the House and to the moderate Republicans: ‘Get some backbone.
+Get some guts.
+We didn’t send you down here to be weak-kneed.’”
 He also zeroed in on Senator Jeff Sessions, R-Ala., President-Elect Trump’s nominee for attorney general.
 Appealing to his audience to visit Senate offices to oppose the nomination, he remarked: “We need to make some house calls.
 We need to stay a while.”

 Al Sharpton and National Action Network are a lot more than black power.
 They are key components in an ecumenical Left coalition that now virtually defines the Democratic Party.
 That explains why there were so many funding sources for the event.
 While no corporations donated – something for which one should be thankful – labor unions, civil rights groups and nonprofit organizations did.
-The following is a list of the groups, in addition to National Action Network, that were National Partners (their logos can be found here and here):
+The following is a list of the groups, in addition to National Action Network, that were National Partners:

 American Federation of Government Employees